Multi-relational Network Autoregression Model with Latent Group Structures

 \subsection{Model Settings}

-To evaluate the finite sample performance of the proposed method, we conduct several simulation studies in this section for $q=2$ (i.e., two networks).
+To evaluate the finite sample performance of the GTNAR method, we conduct several simulation studies in this section for $q=2$ (i.e., two networks).
 Three different scenarios for $G_{l,0}$ are considered.
 In each scenario, the node memberships $g_{i_l}^{(l)}$s are sampled from the multinomial distribution with probability $\bpi_l= \{\pi_{g^{(l)}}^{(l)} = G_{l,0}^{-1}: g^{(l)} = 1,\cdots, G_{l,0}\}, ~ l \in [q]$.
-The dimension of exogenous covariates are set as $p_l = 3$, and the corresponding true parameters are shown in Table \ref{table:true_param} in Appendix \ref{subsec:appd_simu}.
+The dimension of exogenous covariates is set as $p_l = 3$, and the corresponding true parameters are shown in Table \ref{table:true_param}.
 For all scenarios, the covariates $\bx_{i_l t}^{(l)}, l \in [q]$ are generated from multivariate normal distribution $N(\zero, \bI_{p_l})$.
 Subsequently, we generate the noise term $\ve_{i_1 i_2, t}$ from $N(0,1)$ independently.
 For each scenario, the following two network structures are considered.

-{\bf Example 1.} (Stochastic Block Model, SBM) The first type of network is the stochastic block model, in which nodes in the same block (group) are assigned with higher probability to be connected.
+{\bf Example 1.} (Stochastic Block Model, SBM) The first type of network is the stochastic block model, in which nodes in the same block (group) are assigned with a higher probability to be connected.
 In the $l$th network, based on the group memberships $g_{i_l}^{(l)}$s and following the setting of \cite{nowicki2001estimation}, we set $P(a^{(l)}_{ij} = 1) = 20/N_l$ when the $i$th and the $j$th node are in the same group, and otherwise we set $P(a^{(l)}_{ij} = 1) = 2/N_l$.

 {\bf Example 2.} (Power-Law Distribution Network) The second type of network is generated from a power-law distribution following \cite{clauset2009power}.
 For the $i$th node in the $l$th network, its in-degree $d_i^{(l)} = \sum_{j = 1}^N a^{(l)}_{ji}$ is assumed to be power-law distributed.
 Specifically, we first generate $\wt d_i^{(l)}$ with a probability $P(\wt d_i^{(l)} = k) \propto k^{-2.5}$, and set $d_i^{(l)} = 4 \wt d_i^{(l)}$.
 Then, $d_i^{(l)}$ followers of the $i$th node are randomly selected to construct the adjacency matrix.
-As a result, the resulting adjacency matrix is not symmetric, which implies a directed network.
+As a result, the adjacency matrix is not symmetric, which implies a directed network.